All docs

 # 5. Verify the native extension

-python scripts/native/native_backend_smoke.py --module-dir native/build --json
+python -m scripts.native.native_backend_smoke --module-dir native/build --json

 For the full host-capable build (GLFW windowing + Vulkan bootstrap):